cmmartine/instant_messenger/README.md

 # README

-## First time set up
+## Set up
-First time set up will take some time because this installs all the h2oai dependencies and the ai model.
+First time set up will take some time because this installs all the h2oai dependencies and the ai model in the docker container.

-Run the following:
-`docker compose build`
-`docker compose run --rm rails bin/rails db:create` `docker compose run --rm rails bin/rails db:migrate` `docker compose run --rm rails bin/rails db:seed`

-`docker compose up` can now be used when starting the application and previous steps do not need to be run every time.
+Run `make build` for first time setup.

+`make up` and `make down` are then used to start and stop the containers.